isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/networking.md

 ## <a name="feature-availability"></a>Disponibilidade de recursos

-Para exibir a disponibilidade de recursos nos planos, consulte [Microsoft 365 and Office 365 Platform Service Description](office-365-platform-service-description.md).
+Para exibir a disponibilidade de recursos entre planos, consulte a descrição do serviço da plataforma [do Microsoft 365 e do Office 365.](office-365-platform-service-description.md)